Timber Framing History

 Light frame construction enabled builders to enclose large areas with minimal cost, while achieving a wide variety of architectural styles.
 On the rapidly expanding American frontier, the demand for quick and cheap housing meant that light frame construction soon replaced timber framing as the dominant building method.
 This is still true today, as these techniques evolved to become what is commonly known as stud construction.

-Although the majority of homes are still built using stud construction, America is in the midst of a revival of the art of timber framing.
+Although the majority of homes are still built using stud construction, America is in the midst of a revival of the art of timber frame homes.
 New manufacturing techniques have increased the precision while reducing the labor involved in creating timber frames, and the introduction of structural insulated panels (SIPs) has helped speed up construction of timber frame homes.
 Woodhouse® The Timber Frame Company is at the fore of this movement.
 As the premier provider of modern timber frame homes, Woodhouse® enables discerning buyers to enjoy the warmth and elegance of this time-honored old-world architectural style in a state-of-the-art, energy efficient custom timber frame home.
 Woodhouse® began life with a different name—Solar Northern Inc.—in 1979 and was the brainchild of 2 partners: Steve Keller, our founder and current CEO, and John Saveson, an architect and designer.
 At that time there was a significant energy crisis caused by the OPEC oil embargo and the US government, led by the Carter administration, had put incentives in place to encourage people to build energy efficient homes.
 Solar Northern’s specialty was passive solar design—using the path of the sun to naturally heat and cool a home—and this design concept, coupled with a high degree of insulation, could earn a monetary grant for the homeowner.
 The need for excellent insulation led Steve and John to the investigation of, and subsequent use of, structural insulated panels or SIPs.
 In order to support the SIPs, Solar Northern used traditional trusses until a client requested a post and beam structure or what is now known as a timber frame.
 After quotations for the timber frame came in at a very high price, Steve decided that they could make the structure themselves and Solar Northern produced its first timber frame in 1980.

 As the energy crisis lifted, and the Reagan administration eliminated the grants that funded the passive solar design part of the business, timber frame building became the focus of the company which was now known as Solar Northern Post and Beam.
 John sold his share of the business to Steve who again changed the name of the company to Woodhouse, The Timber Frame Company in 1986.
 By that time, Woodhouse was the largest consumer of SIPs in the country but Steve was unhappy with the quality of the SIPs he was purchasing.
 Accordingly, he started Murus in 1987 to produce a higher quality SIP.
 Today, Murus is the leading producer of polyurethane SIPs in the world.